WAS7M/micromtn/README.md

  - - -

 I never understood why blogging platforms had to be so complex.
-In my opinion, the perfect blog software would adhere to a few important principals:
+In my opinion, the perfect blog software would adhere to a few important principles:

 1. Bells and whistles are a waste of time.
 They never get used.
 2. Less is better.
 You shouldn't have to waste time configuring.